TopazDocs

 Read Report ↗

-Every deployed contract referenced in the audit is listed on the Contracts page with verified BscScan links, so the in-scope source can be cross-checked on-chain.
+Every deployed contract is listed on the Contracts page with verified BscScan links, so the source can be cross-checked on-chain against both the report and the upstream codebase.

 Contract architecture